-To evaluate the document classifier, we measured the number of incorrect classifications that it made.
+To evaluate the document classifier, we measured the number of incorrect classifications.
 We selected 200 random filenames and manually found the substyles to which they belong (occasionally using the All Music database and Google as an aid to find the substyles of non well-known pieces).
 We then compared the manual classification with the one obtained from our document classifier.
 We considered a classification to be incorrect for a given document if the document classifier returned one or more substyles to which the document should not belong.
-Note that an "unknown" classification from our classifier was not considered incorrect as it would correspond to the root node of the classification hierarchy.
+Note that an "unknown" classification from our classifier, although very imprecise, is not incorrect as it would correspond to the root node of the classification hierarchy.
 In our evaluation, we found that 25% of the files were classified incorrectly.

 It is important to note that not every misclassified document cannot be found later on.
 To evaluate the true effect of document misclassification, we evaluated the impact of an incorrect document classification on the assignment of nodes to SONs.
 For this experiment, we selected 20 random nodes, we classified all their documents, and assigned the nodes to all the substyles of their respective documents.
 We considered a classification to be incorrect for a given node if the node was not assigned to one or more substyles to which the node should belong.
 In our evaluation, we found that only 4% of the nodes were classified incorrectly.
 This result shows that errors when classifying documents tend to cancel each other within a node.
-Specifically, even if we fail to classify a document as, for example, "Pop Rock," it is likely that there will be some other "Pop Rock" document in the node that will be classified correctly so the node will still be assigned to the "Pop Rock" SON.
-Nevertheless, misclassified documents are still a problem for exhaustive queries, however, in practice almost all queries in P2P systems are partial.
+Specifically, even if we fail to classify a document as, for example, "Pop